Chris Lowe (biotechnologist)

-Christopher Robin Lowe OBE FREng is Emeritus Professor of Biotechnology and Director of the Institute of Biotechnology at the University of Cambridge and a Fellow at Trinity College.
+Christopher Robin Lowe (1945) is a British bioengineer who is Emeritus Professor of Biotechnology and Director of the Institute of Biotechnology at the University of Cambridge and a Fellow at Trinity College.
 He has carried out research in the area of biosensors, biopharmaceuticals, and enzyme, protein and microbial technology.
 His research has been recognized by over 20 major national and international awards.

 Research

 His primary research interest is in healthcare biotechnology, particularly work that has significant commercial application.

 Awards and memberships

 He is a Fellow of the Royal Academy of Engineering, of the Institute of Physics, and of the Russian Academy of Medical Sciences.